Finance: Investment management

-Overlaid is the portfolio manager's investment style broadly, active vs passive, value vs growth, and small cap vs. large cap and investment strategy.
+Overlaid is the portfolio manager's investment style—broadly, active vs passive, value vs growth, and small cap vs. large cap—and investment strategy.

 In a well-diversified portfolio, achieved investment performance will, in general, largely be a function of the asset mix selected, while the individual securities are less impactful.
 The specific approach or philosophy will also be significant, depending on the extent to which it is complementary with the market cycle.

+Additional to this diversification, the fundamental risk mitigant employed, investment managers will apply various hedging techniques as appropriate, these may relate to the portfolio as a whole or to individual stocks.
+Bond portfolios are often (instead) managed via cash flow matching or immunization, while for derivative portfolios and positions, traders use "the Greeks" to measure and then offset sensitivities.
+In parallel, managers – active and passive – will monitor tracking error, thereby minimizing and preempting any underperformance vs their "benchmark".

-A quantitative fund is managed using computer-based techniques (increasingly, machine learning) instead of human judgment.
-The actual trading also, is typically automated via sophisticated algorithms.
+A quantitative fund is managed using computer-based mathematical techniques (increasingly, machine learning) instead of human judgment.
+The actual trading is typically automated via sophisticated algorithms.

 Risk management

 Risk management, in general, is the study of how to control risks and balance the possibility of gains; it is the process of measuring risk and then developing and implementing strategies to manage that risk.